 www.diannshaddoxfoundation.org |

 The zest for meeting and getting to know people is a very important component to me.
-I am a believer of herbs, natural and organic foods, and a big supporter of Bio-identical Hormones and keeping our planet green.
-Escaping to worlds unknown in a book is exhilarating and I hope my ideas and dreams are inexhaustible with many years of writing.
-Now, both my hands, head, legs, and voice tremor, I also lose my balance.
+I am a believer in herbs, natural and organic foods, and a strong supporter of Bio-identical Hormones and preserving our planet's greenery.
+Escaping to worlds unknown in a book is exhilarating, and I hope my ideas and dreams are inexhaustible with many years of writing.
+Now, both my hands, head, legs, and voice tremor.
+I also lose my balance.
 Even though the stares of my tremors will forever be, I won’t give up.
-Please join me and together we will find a cure for Essential Tremor.
+Please join me, and together we will find a cure for Essential Tremor.
 A portion of the proceeds from the sale of my books go to the Diann Shaddox Foundation for Essential Tremor.
 Diann XO |

-A journal of a famous artist not of his life, but of only two weeks.
+A journal of a famous artist , not of his life, but of only two weeks.

-The story begins when Essential Tremors take over a famous artist’s body, a simple feat of holding a paintbrush turns Quaid Witherspoon’s life upside down, becoming a bitter man.
-Quaid had everything money could buy, except the two things he loved the most, his love of painting great masterpieces, and the only woman he had ever loved.
-The calming waters off the coast of South Carolina calls Quaid back to Hathaway Cove, to a small, faded cottage, one with a leaning front porch, worn paint so similar to him, flawed.
+The story begins when Essential Tremor takes over the body of a famous artist.
+A simple feat of holding a paintbrush turns Quaid Witherspoon’s life upside down, leaving him bitter.
+Quaid had everything money could buy, except the two things he loved the most: his love of painting great masterpieces and the only woman he had ever loved.
+The calming waters off the coast of South Carolina call Quaid back to Hathaway Cove, to a small, faded cottage, one with a leaning front porch, worn paint so similar to him, flawed.
 The same beach where he began painting as a young boy, the place he met his one true love, and the place he let her go.
 This is his journal of only two weeks, a story of endless love, his tale of living with ET, and the strength and power of love |

 A Faded Cottage,

 A Christmas love story.
 A Story blending fact and fiction.
-Quaid had everything money could buy, except two things he loved most, his love of painting great masterpieces, and the only woman he had ever loved.
+Quaid had everything money could buy, except two things he loved most: his love of painting great masterpieces and the only woman he had ever loved.
 Go to A Faded Cottage to learn more.

 |